 The following activities are designed to give you the most authentic experiences of the area where you’re staying.
 We work with local guides, who use their knowledge and often a resident’s eye to show you the main sights and more out-of-the-way attractions.
 Our specialists can also suggest outdoor pursuits and activities, such as cooking classes, that will introduce you to the traditions of the area’s inhabitants.

-Let your own 'local expert' unravel the mysteries of one of America's oldest and most unique living neighbourhoods.
+Let your own 'local expert' unravel the mysteries of one of America's oldest and most unique living neighborhoods.